theturboturnip/harper/packages/wordpress-plugin/README.md

 ![The early prototype version of the plugin](./screenshot.png)

 This repository contains the WordPress plugin for [Harper](https://writewithharper.com).
-As it is a work-in-progress, we are keeping the source code private.
+It is a work-in-progress.
+Here be dragons!

 ## Compiling from Source